NaxeCode/orenchi-ai-bot/README.md

 1. `/personality` - Set a custom personality for the AI bot
 2. `/start-ai-chat` - Create a private AI chat channel
 3. `/end-ai-chat` - Delete your private AI chat channel
+4. `/ai-voice` - Have the AI join your voice channel, craft an LLM response, and speak it aloud
+5. `/ai-say` - Repeat exactly what you typed via TTS so muted users can still “talk”
+6. `/ai-debug-voice` - Generate a voice response locally for debugging and dump metadata/audio files
+7. `/leave` - Disconnect the bot from the current voice channel

 ##### Deploying Commands